 Frozen: Turkeys labeled frozen are flash-frozen down to 0°F right

 after packaging.
 They’re every bit as flavorful as fresh ones.
 If you purchase

-a frozen turkey, allow plenty of time for it to thaw.
-The best methods are to
+a whole frozen turkey, allow plenty of time for it to thaw.
+The best methods

-thaw the bird for several days in the refrigerator or for up to 12 hours in a
+are to thaw the bird for several days in the refrigerator or for up to 12 hours

 the cold water every 30 minutes.
 To avoid harmful bacteria, never thaw your

-Fresh: Fresh turkeys are kept at a temperature between 26 and 40ºF,
+Fresh turkeys are kept at a temperature between 26 and 40ºF, and therefore,

-since you don’t have to deal with thawing a fresh turkey, it can be a
+you don’t have to deal with thawing a fresh turkey, it can be a convenient

 How Much Per